 When talking to photographers about the best time to take pictures, many will say it’s during the “magic hour.”
 The magic hour is that time just after sunrise and just before sunset.
-The sun is just below or above the horizon and the light is full of beautiful oranges and reds, basting the world in a glow that comes across in a divine light.
-But those photographers might be missing out on an equally and possibly more, interesting time to take pictures: after the sun has set.
+The sun is just below or above the horizon, and the light is full of beautiful oranges and reds, basting the world in a glow that comes across in a divine light.
+But those photographers might be missing out on an equally and possibly more, exciting time to take pictures: after the sun has set.

 Nighttime photography takes a little more planning and, depending on the weather, a warm coat.
-But, if done right, there is ample opportunity for creativity and fewer people to accidently step in the front of the camera.
+But, if done right, there is ample opportunity for creativity and fewer people to accidentally step in the front of the camera.
 When using film, the light range that the film picks up varies over time so that, when taking a scene, the reds will come across brighter or more intense than the blues.

 Another creative and fun thing for nighttime photographic work is High Dynamic Range (HDR) Photography.
-HDR photography involves taking multiple pictures of a scene at different settings and merging them together on a computer later.
+HDR photography involves taking multiple pictures of a scene at different settings and merging them on a computer later.

-If using a tripod it should be a sturdy one so as not to move and create a blurry image.
+If using a tripod, it should be a sturdy one so as not to move and create a blurry image.
 Since most pictures will involve long shutter times, a stopwatch and notepad are handy for making notes of the amount of time used for each exposure.
-If it’s cold at night, a thermos of hot chocolate is also handy.
+If it’s cold at night, a thermos of hot chocolate is also helpful.
 And, on the warm summer nights, a gin and tonic is a good way to go.

 When to take Nighttime Photographs

 It doesn’t need to be pitch black outside to start taking night photographs.
 Just after the sun has set while the sky is a little blue, is an excellent time to take some photographs.
 Urban areas and houses can have a surreal effect just after sunset.
 When taking pictures of people just after sunset, it is possible to still get some of the background in the picture and use a subtle amount of flash to light the subject.